neroist/sitelen-pona-ucsur-guide/README.md

 # End

-This is a really huge step for toki pona, and I am extremely happy to see this happen.
+> This is a really huge step for toki pona, and I am extremely happy to see this happen.
 If you have created a font, input method, or any other resource that you want added, please create a pull request, issue, or just ping me on discord `@o.v` (jan Lili lon ma pona pi toki pona) and we can talk!

+*~ tan jan Lili*

+## ijo pona

+thank you to

+- jan Komi
+- kulupu Mimuki
+- jan Tala
+- soweli pona Tesa
+- mun Kekan San
+- jan Tepo
+- jan Itan
+- jan Lili
+- jan Semu
+- ijo `@Qwerty-Space` (lon lipu github)
+- ijo `@ReveredOxygen`

+sina ale li pona wawa a li pana sona pona anu pali pona a (anu ni tu a a)